 A TV show interacts with or makes mention of the network's logo bug floating in the corner of the screen

 This is not limited to movies.
-Early music albums which were recorded for distribution on vinyl records generally contained tons of these, which didn't work when the albums were distributed on CD.
+Early music albums which were recorded for distribution on vinyl records generally contained tons of these, generally involving the needle running off the track at the end of the record, or the need to flip the record to its B side.
+While the mentions of flipping were still relevant on cassette tapes, they didn't make any sense when the albums were distributed on CD.

 Super trope of Born in the Theatre.

 Averted with the VHS release of Gremlins II: The New Batch.
 Instead of the Gremlins invading a movie theatre, they break the VHS tape.